 Further information about reducing or revoking IP2016 due to a pension debit can be found in HMRC guidance at:

-Applications for IP2016 must now be made online at:
+Applications for IP2016 can be made online.

 Anyone wanting to use the online service will need to have an HMRC Online Services Account and further information on signing in or creating an account is available in the same link.

 No paper protection certificate will be issued by HMRC for IP2016 and no application deadline will exist.
 However, it would be preferable for individuals to apply to HMRC for IP2016 before they take their pension benefits so that any BCE can be calculated assuming the correct level of lifetime allowance.

 Protection reference numbers will be in the format of IP16 followed by ten digits and one letter (e.g., IP161234567890B).

 A protection reference number for IP2016 will not be issued by HMRC if it is being applied for as a back-up to enhanced protection or one of the fixed protection options.
 HMRC will instead inform someone if their application for IP2016 as a back-up has been successful.
 An IP2016 protection reference number will only subsequently be issued if the other form of fund protection is lost and the IP2016 becomes active.